danifreflow/.SwayDotfiles/README.md

 # SwayDotfiles
-this are my sway dotfiles,
+this are my sway dotfiles, for a wayland configuration
-FF